PagerDuty/developer-docs/docs/tool-libraries/02-API-Tools-and-Code-Samples.md

 > PagerDuty does not endorse or provide technical support for any API libraries or tools created and maintained by our user community.

 ## PagerDuty-Samples on GitHub
 [PagerDuty-Samples](https://github.com/PagerDuty-Samples/) is a collection of sample apps and examples for working with the PagerDuty API and platform.
 This is a place where you'll find helpful projects that will explain how to do common tasks using common languages.

 Please create a post in our [Developer forums](https://community.pagerduty.com/forum/c/developer) if you have any requests for future samples.

+## PagerDuty CLI
+[PagerDuty CLI](https://github.com/martindstone/pagerduty-cli/wiki/PagerDuty-CLI-User-Guide) is a command-line interface for PagerDuty.
+It's intended to be easy to install and use, and good at common tasks for both administrators and responders.
+It uses the PagerDuty REST API to communicate with PagerDuty.
+It’s implemented in TypeScript and Node.js, using the wonderful oclif library.

 ## Get Involved